 if you don't know the product or service ID, use the lists to search for the product or service needing repair

-Click enter on your keyboard.
+Click enter on your computer keyboard.

 Important: Network managed devices are frequently bundled with a CenturyLink® IQ Networking service port/circuit.
 If your services are bundled, it's critical—when requesting a configuration change or reporting a repair issue—that you create your ticket on the Managed Services device ID, and not on the IQ Networking service ID.